Auschwitz-Birkenau State Museum

 Visiting the Memorial

-Admission to Birkenau without a guided tour is also free of charge.
-Free shuttle buses run regularly between the former main camp and Birkenau, approx. 2 km away.
+Information regarding for visits of to Auschwitz II-Birkenau: Free shuttle buses run regularly between the former main camp and Birkenau, approx. 2 km away.

 Further information about visits to the Auschwitz-Birkenau Museum and opening hours can be found here.